Green Mountain Power Expands Residential Storage Plan To All

 Some of that is because these large corporations think 30 to 50 years ahead.
 New generating plants cost a lot of money and can take decades before they start creating a return on investment.
 Green Mountain Power is different.
 It sees the changes that are coming and is taking prudent steps to address them.

 Utility companies sell electricity.
 It’s what they do.
 An increase in electric cars means an increase in electricity sold.
 That part seems pretty clear.
 Back in 2017, GMP offered people a cash rebate of $10,000 if they purchased a new Nissan LEAF.
-At that time, Mary Powell, the CEO of the company said.
-“At GMP, we are committed to helping our customers find ways to use clean sources of energy and to save money, as we partner on a new energy future.
+In an article published by CleanTechnica at that time, we reported that Mary Powell, then the CEO of the company said, “At GMP, we are committed to helping our customers find ways to use clean sources of energy and to save money, as we partner on a new energy future.
 This rebate and the (federal) tax credit combined will make electric vehicles financially viable for more Vermonters.”
 Not many other utility companies followed GMP’s lead.

+[Note: Kristin Kelly informs us, “The 2017 Leaf incentive was not a cash payment/rebate, it was a reduction on the purchase price at the dealership.”
+The head of the company said it was a rebate.
+We reported it was a rebate.
+Now Kelly insists it was not a rebate.
+You are free to decide for yourself, assuming the details of a 6-year-old program are still relevant to you.]

 In 2018, after the Tesla Powerwall program reached a critical mass, the company announced the system saved it $500,000 during a surge in demand for electricity during a heat wave.
 Instead of needing to go into the spot market and buy extra electricity at elevated prices, it merely tapped the stored energy in all those batteries, kept the lights on, and saved a ton of money at the same time.
 It should be pointed out that those savings benefit all rate payers, not just those with residential storage batteries.

-Note: This story about Green Mountain Power has been modified as noted below.